llpw-build/liber-emporium/README.md

 - ### Additional pages photo and information section

-On each additional page, there is a text and image section which provides the user with an example of what they can either purchase or recieve as a service and text explaining the different options to the user:
+On each additional page, there is a text and image section which provides the user with an example of what they can either purchase or recieve as a service and text explaining the different options to the user (user stories 2,3 and 4):

 ![image and text informative](images/itsection.png)

 - ### Contact form for enquiring about any product or service offered on each page

-On each page there is also a form for contacting the store or enquiring about the products or services on offer:
+On each page there is also a form for contacting the store or enquiring about the products or services on offer(user stories 4 and 6):

 ![form](images/form.png)

 - ### Confirmation of form submitted page

-Whenever any form is submitted on the website, the user is taken to a confirmation page which also goes directly back to the home page.
+Whenever any form is submitted on the website, the user is taken to a confirmation page which also goes directly back to the home page(all user stories):

 ![confirmation](images/confirmation.png)